 The lizard demon is reported to have yellow eyes that glow in the dark and gills that enable it to breathe underwater.
 In Kentucky folklore, the so-called Milton Lizard is described as resembling a 15-foot monitor lizard with black and white stripes that was reportedly seen in Canip Creek, near the town of Milton, in 1975.

-As recently as 2015, there have been sightings around South Carolina, although they mostly appear to be a person wearing a rubber costume.
+In 2015, there were reported sightings around South Carolina, although they mostly appeared to be a person wearing a rubber costume.

 West Virginian Yahoo